 To make sure treats are safe for children, follow these simple steps:

-- Snacking: Children shouldn’t snack while they’re out trick-or-treating.
+Snacking: Children shouldn’t snack on treats from their goody bags while they’re out trick-or-treating.
 Give them a light meal or snack before they head out – don’t send them out on an empty stomach.
-Urge them to wait until they get home and let you inspect the contents of their “goody bags.”
+Urge them to wait until they get home and let you inspect their loot before they eat any of it.